leethomason/tinyxml2/readme.md

 Microsoft has an excellent article on white space: http://msdn.microsoft.com/en-us/library/ms256097.aspx

-By default, TinyXML-2 preserves white space in a (hopefully) sane way that is almost complient with the spec.
+By default, TinyXML-2 preserves white space in a (hopefully) sane way that is almost compliant with the spec.
 (TinyXML-1 used a completely different model, much more similar to 'collapse', below.)

 As a first step, all newlines / carriage-returns / line-feeds are normalized to a